Cog-Creators/Red-GitHubBot/README.md

 ## What does this bot do?

+- Automated backports
+    Labeling a PR with **Needs Backport To 3.x** label will cause the bot to attempt to automatically backport the PR to the appropriate maintenance branch once it's merged.

-Nothing, at the moment :) Don't worry, we're working on it!
+Doesn't seem like much?
+Don't worry, we're still working on more!

 ## Deployment